The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Savvy travelers know that being flexible with your travel dates and times is one of the best ways to find cheap train tickets.
 Catching a train with an early morning departure or a direct route will often yield the cheapest train tickets from Munich to Zurich.
 Booking your ticket in advance is another great low-cost option.
 For families, children under six travel for free, and children up to age 14 travel for free on Deutsche Bahn (DB) and at a reduced rate on ӦBB.
 Passengers planning to do a lot of travelingcan purchase a discount card, which is available from both train companies servicing the route from Munich to Zurich.

-Travel by train between Munich, Germany and Zurich, Switzerland is: Partially open.
+Travel between Munich, Germany and Zurich, Switzerland by train is: Unrestricted.

-The above information was last checked on 11/26/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Zurich from Munich closer to your date of departure here
+The information above was last checked on 9/26/22.
+Remember to review the latest COVID-19 travel safety regulations for your train between Munich and Zurich as this information can change.

-The current restriction level for your return trip by train from Zurich to Munich is: Partially open
+The restriction level for your return train to Munich, Germany from Zurich is: Unrestricted.

-Reentry to Germany is allowed for: Entry is partially open for citizens and permanent residents of Switzerland
+International entry is allowed for: Entry is unrestricted for citizens and permanent residents of Switzerland

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 11/26/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Munich from Zurich here.
+Last checked on 9/30/22.
+Remember to check the latest COVID-19 travel safety regulations for your train to Munich from Zurich closer to your date of departure here here.

 Some of the Munich train stations to Zurich you can start your journey from include München Hbf, München Hackerbrücke and München Marienplatz.
-Similarly, some of the arrival train stations in Zurich include Zürich HB, Zürich Stadelhofen and Zürich, Central Bus Station.
+Similarly, some of the arrival train stations in Zurich include Zürich HB, Zürich Stadelhofen and Zürich Oerlikon.

 When traveling this route, Omio customers are departing most frequently from München Hbf and arriving in Zürich HB.